defold/doc/docs/en/manuals/editor-scripts-ui.md

 ## Reactivity

-Since components are **immutable userdatas**, it's impossible to change them after they are created.
+Since components are **immutable userdata**, it's impossible to change them after they are created.
 How to make the UI change over time then?
 The answer: **reactive components**.

 ::: sidenote
 The editor scripting UI draws inspiration from [React](https://react.dev/) library, so knowing about reactive UI and React hooks will help.